 As with any fundraising initiative, be sure to plan appropriately by setting goals and objectives.
 Establish timelines so you can meet these goals in time for your trip.
-Utilize tools to help you securely collect donations, track your progress and communicate the mission of your trip.
+Utilize a fundraising website to securely collect donations, track fundraising progress and communicate the mission of the mission trip.
 In our church fundraising overview, we outline some of these basic fundraising guidelines to help you succeed.

-Remember that raising money is not the only thing you need to do in preparation of your mission trip.
-You will be expected to serve!
+Remember that raising money is not the only thing you need to do in preparation for your mission trip.
+You will be expected to serve.
 Start preparing yourself now, physically and emotionally.
-Whether it's sacrificing your own personal desires to help others, or reading the Gospel to find encouraging devotions you may want to share with a re-building community, do what you can to prepare yourself for your journey and make the most out of your time away.
+Whether it’s sacrificing your own personal desires to help others, studying a foreign language, or reading the Bible to find encouraging devotions you may want to share with a community in need, do what you can to prepare yourself for your journey and make the most out of your time away.
+Successful mission trips are life changing experiences for everyone involved.

-Now that we all understand the basics behind planning and preparing for mission trip fundraising, what are the best ways to raise donations for this cause?
+Now that you have laid the foundation for planning and preparing for mission trip fundraising, what are the best ways to raise donations for this cause?
 As with all fundraising initiatives, there is never one answer.
-There are many different kinds of fundraising initiatives that can help individuals and groups raise money for a cause.
-Any of these ideas could be applied towards a mission trip.
-Choosing the right fundraising activities for your church is really up to you.
-Below we have compiled some of the most popular types of fundraising initiatives typically used by church groups for raising funds to support mission trips.
-However, don't let your exploration end here.
-We have plenty of additional church fundraising ideas for you to consider to help you raise money for your mission trip.
-Best of luck!
+There are many different kinds of fundraising initiatives that can help individuals and groups raise money for a mission trip.
+Choosing the right fundraising activities for your church or church group is part of your journey.

 Whatever you decide on for your fundraising initiative, make sure you provide an easy way for people to make contributions.
-DoJiggy Churches online Church Contributions Software allows you to set up a personalized webpage to upload photos, explain your mission and collect secure donations online.
+Our Donation Software for churches allows churches and organizations to set up a personalized web page to upload photos, explain your mission and collect secure donations online.

-Writing a letter can be one of the most effective ways to raise money for a mission trip, especially if coming from youth group members.
-On average, a member of a church youth group can raise $2,500 by sending well-written letters to 75 people.
-Make sure you don't limit yourself to just friends and family.
-Send letters to neighbors, co-workers, local business representatives, etc. There is no harm in informing people about a good cause, and the worst they can say is that they have no money to contribute.
-However, you will find that most people decide to give something, even if it's a small amount.
-And all of those "small amounts" add up quick!
+Writing a simple, sincere letter can be one of the most effective ways to raise money for a mission trip, especially if coming from church youth group members.
+A member of a church youth group can raise hundreds or thousands of dollars by sending out well-written letters to everyone they know.
+Make sure not to limit the appeal to just friends and family.
+Send letters to neighbors, co-workers, local businesses and people in the community.
+There is no harm in informing people about a good cause, and the worst they can say is that they have no money to contribute.
+However, you will find that many people decide to give something, even if it’s a small amount.
+All of those small amounts add up quickly, but sending out all of these letters and asking donors to return check donations can be timely and costly.

 Spread the Word!